 - All first-year students are required to take Humanities 110, as are those transfer students who have not completed equivalent transferable courses.

 - It is recommended that sophomores take Humanities 220 or two units of 211, 212, 231, and 232.

 Transfer student humanities: students transferring more than six units may substitute two units in 200-level humanities courses and one additional unit from Group I or Group II for the first-year humanities requirement.
 Courses used to fulfill the humanities requirement may not be used to fulfill other college distribution requirements.

 Humanities 110 - Introduction to the Humanities

-One and one-half unit course for one year.
+Three unit yearlong course; one and one-half units per semester.
 “The humanities” referred originally to the study of texts written by human, rather than divine, hands.
 In modern education, the humanities include the study of literature, history, philosophy, religion, politics, and the arts.
 Students of the humanities consider how people have represented and reflected on the physical, social, psychological, and ideological features of their worlds.
 We investigate the various materials that form the basis of cultures and identities and that simultaneously provide key terms for their critique and transformation.
 As the only course required of all first-year students at Reed, Humanities 110 serves as the college’s foundational writing course and introduces students to the skills and habits of mind necessary for academic inquiry in their future work at Reed.
 For more information, please see the Humanities 110 information on the academics page of the Reed College website.
 Lecture-conference.

 Humanities 211 - The Birth of the Modern I